markumreed/health_disparities_role_of_gen_ai/README.md

 - Examine chronic condition frequency by ethnicity or insurance status
 - Explore how billing amounts or admission types vary by demographic
 - Use Google Trends data to support your argument on ethical implications

 ---

+## 📢 Important Note on Google Trends Data

+The Python package `pytrends` may encounter issues connecting to the Google Trends API.
+If this occurs, manually download the data from the Google Trends website and upload it to the project folder.
+Ensure the file is named `multiTimeline.csv` or update the notebook accordingly.

+---